21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/pathlib.md

 print(f"Project Root is anchored at: {PROJECT_ROOT}")
 ```
-So we have created python objects for every directory that exits in the project template.
+So we have created python objects for every directory that exists in the project template.
 For all subsequent code written for the project, you would use these `pathlib` objects (i.e. `TEMP_DIR`,`ANALYSIS_DIR` etc.) instead of using text strings.

 The values of these `pathlib` objects can be imported into any script via the command
 ```python